unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 ```
 oculus.binning.source.location
-   Path to the source data file or files to be tiled.
+   Path (local file system or HDFS) to the source data file or files to be tiled.

 oculus.binning.prefix
    Prefix to be added to the name of every pyramid location.
 Used to separate